sillybytes/sillybytes/posts/whats_wrong_with_java.md

 ## Resources un-safety

-One the main Java selling points is *Memory Safety*, you see, in *C* you have to free your memory with `free()` in the right place, at the right time after every memory allocation with `malloc()` and friends.
+One of the main Java selling points is *Memory Safety*, you see, in *C* you have to free your memory with `free()` in the right place, at the right time after every memory allocation with `malloc()` and friends.
 If you forget to free your memory you'll have memory leaks, if you free it twice, or if you free it at the wrong